aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Choosing the stack.md

 ## Choosing the tools

 It should be clear from the series title that as a main language we'll be using **Clojure**.
 But besides the language itself we need a database to save our users trips.
-We need something to help us with pro
+We need something to help us with project scaffolding because it may take tremendous amount of time
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk4NDI0MjkxMSwtNDMyOTk0MTYyLC0xND
+eyJoaXN0b3J5IjpbLTEyMjkzNDQxNzAsLTQzMjk5NDE2MiwtMT
-YzNzAwNDczLC0xMzQxNzg5Nzc0XX0=
+Q2MzcwMDQ3MywtMTM0MTc4OTc3NF19
 -->